JordanL2/Waybar-Scripts/README.md

  SAMPLES: Number of past measurements to average.
 Default is 1.

  SHADING: Whether or not ['on' or 'off'] to shade each bar according to its value.
-If this is turned on, you'll want to change the background and foreground colours in the `states` map inside the script.
+If this is turned on, you'll want to change the background and foreground colours in the `cpu_graphical.yml` config file.

 ## mem_graphical